tasket/Qubes-vpn-support/README.md

 Quickstart for OpenVPN
 -
 Create a proxyVM to run the VPN client, and launch a CLI in it.
-As root, place Qubes-vpn-support files and subfolders in /rw/config.
+As root, copy Qubes-vpn-support/rw/config files into /rw/config.
 Then place your existing VPN config (*.ovpn) and related files in /rw/config/vpn and rename config file to `openvpn-client.ovpn`.
 Also populate the userpassword.txt file with your login info.

 These files must be executable:
 ```